damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 Now you have to create a GitLab project.
-Here we are going to create a "user page", which means that it is a project created within a user account (not a group account), and that the name of the project is the name of the username.
+Here we are going to create a "user page", which means that it is a project created within a user account (not a group account), and that the name of the project looks like `YOURUSERNAME.gitlab.io`.
 Refer to the ["Getting started" section of the GitLab Pages manual][pagesdocs] for more information on that.

-From now on, remember to replace `YOURDOMAIN.org` with your custom domain and `YOURUSERNAME` with, well, you username ;)
+From now on, remember to replace `YOURDOMAIN.org` with your custom domain and `YOURUSERNAME` with, well, your username. ;)

-Create a project named `YOURUSERNAME.gitlab.io` in order that GitLab will identify the project correctly.
+Create a project named `YOURUSERNAME.gitlab.io` so that GitLab will identify the project correctly.
 After that, upload your code to GitLab:

 ```